Your Questions, Answered:

 How Many Treatments Will I Need?

 In general, short-term (acute) issues tend to respond quicker within a few treatments.
-While longer-term (chronic) problems may take longer for consistent changes.
+While longer-term (chronic) problems may take longer consistent treatment.

 Each person is a unique individual with their own lifestyle and health history.
-Some heal quicker than others.
 There is a cumulative effect with each additional acupuncture treatment.
-As balance ensues, most individuals choose to continue regular treatments as a preventive measure and mental-emotional boost.
+As balance ensues, some individuals choose to continue semi-regular treatments as a preventive measure and mental-emotional boost.

 Does it Hurt?

-Acupuncture is not always painless but shouldn’t hurt much.
-Some areas of our body are more sensitive and you may notice more of a sensation there.
-This is usually a quick pinch when the needle breaks the skin, and should dissipate right after.
+Some areas of our body are more sensitive, and you may notice more of a sensation there.
+This is usually a quick pinch when the needle breaks the skin and should dissipate right after.
 Most patients remark that they feel calm and relaxed during and after the treatment.

 The needles used in acupuncture are much smaller than the hypodermic needles you’ve encountered in the doctor’s office to draw blood or give injections.